truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

   See [Managing Users]({{< relref "managelocalusersscale.md#configuring-a-user" >}}) for more information.

 * Users upgrading from TrueNAS SCALE 23.10 (Cobia) to 24.04 (Dragonfish) who import a Cobia configuration file might find that some services are not automatically enabled as expected.
-After uploading the configuration file and rebooting the system, review **System Settings > Services**.
+After uploading the configuration file and rebooting the system, review **System > Services**.
 For any services that should be enabled, set it to **Running** and **Start Automatically**.

 ### Upgrade Paths